-PREVENTION, through the teaching and pastoral support offered to students and the creation and maintenance of a whole school protective ethos.
+PREVENTION through the teaching and pastoral support offered to students and the creation and maintenance of a whole school protective ethos.

-PROCEDURES, for identifying and reporting cases, or suspected cases of abuse.
+PROCEDURES for identifying and referring cases, or suspected cases of abuse or exploitation.
 The definitions of the four categories of abuse are attached (see Appendix A).

-SUPPORTING CHILDREN, particularly those who may have been abused or witnessed violence towards others.
+SUPPORTING CHILDREN particularly those who may have been abused or witnessed violence towards others.

-PREVENTING UNSUITABLE PEOPLE WORKING WITH CHILDREN Processes are followed to ensure that those who are unsuitable to work with children are not employed.
+PREVENTING UNSUITABLE PEOPLE WORKING WITH CHILDREN

+Processes are followed to ensure that those who are unsuitable to work with children are not employed.

-This policy is available to parents/carers on request and is on the Trust school websites.
+This policy is available to parents/carers on request and is on the Fulbridge Academy websites.